owenyeo/tp/docs/DeveloperGuide.md

 **Use case: UC08 - Clear list of friends**

 **MSS**
-1. User requests to clear all friends from the list.
+1. User requests to clear all friends from the list
-2. TimetaBRO clears the entire list of friends.
+2. TimetaBRO clears the entire list of friends

     Use case ends.